abeggchr/ui-testing-travel-guide/slides/transscript.md

 * test case recording
 * test-data setup

-What both of them have in common is the ability to also run Selenium tests.
-Ranorex refers to Selenium as "todays web test automation standard".
+#### Features that every UI testing tool has to consider
+* Minimal installation and setup pain
+* Speed
+* Codeless UI tests
+* Test case recording
+* Support for debugging
+* Test/Test steps reuse
+* Beginner-friendliness and short learning curve
+* Smart handling of timeouts
+* CI support

-Regarding the last point, test case recording, Selenium also offers a tool to record.
+Selenium also offers a tool to record.
 This is called *Selenium IDE*.
 It lets you quickly record a test case.

 #### Demo: Test case recoding with Selenium

 ![Selenium IDE Basic Test](./img/selenium-ide-basic-test.png)

-This leads us to a first pattern.
-We try to describe patterns in the form of Problem, Solution, Advantages, Drawbacks
+You can think about every needed feature of the tool in format of Problem, Solution, Advantages, Drawbacks

-#### Pattern: Test case recording
+#### Feature: Test case recording

 *Problem*: Test case implementation is costly.
 It takes quite some time to implement a UI test.
 Non-functional requirements of a UI test include: